Deniskore/opus-codec/README.md

 Safe Rust wrappers around libopus for encoding/decoding Opus audio, with tests that validate core functionality against ffmpeg.

+## Features

+- `presume-avx2`: Build the bundled libopus with `OPUS_X86_PRESUME_AVX2` on x86/x86_64 targets, assuming AVX/AVX2/FMA support.
+Ignored when linking against a system libopus.
+- `dred`: Enable libopus DRED support (downloads the model when building the bundled library).
+The bundled DRED build currently assumes a Unix-like host with `sh`, `wget`, and `tar`, it is not supported on Windows.
+- `system-lib`: Link against a system-provided libopus instead of the bundled sources.

 ## License

 This crate is licensed under either of